-Students are required to have the most current unexpired version of the Extegrity software (www.exam4.com) downloaded and installed successfully on their laptops prior to taking the exam.
+Students are required to have the most current unexpired version of the Extegrity software (www.exam4.com) downloaded and installed successfully on their laptops prior to the deadline.

-Each exam cycle, an updated version of the Extegrity software is created for Baylor Law School.
-Thus, even if students took exams with Extegrity in previous quarters, students must download the updated version of the software for the current quarter.
-If students took a midterm examination, they still must download another version of Extegrity for finals that quarter.
+Each midterm and exam cycle, an updated version of the Extegrity software is created for Baylor Law School.
+Thus, even if students took exams with Extegrity in previous quarters, students must download the updated version of the software each midterm and exam cycle.
+If students took a mid-term examination, they still must download another version of Extegrity for finals that quarter.